Default S3 method

 # S3 method for class 'raw_mspct'

-is a collection spectral of objects, such as a
+If x is a collection spectral of objects, such as a

-members of the collection, such as "filter_spct"
+as the members of the collection, such as "filter_spct", containing

-summary spectrum, with variables with names tagged for summaries other
+the summary spectrum, with variables with names tagged for summaries other

 than mean or median.